Within There is but One Abode

 The work of Carlos Aguirre is composed of a material universe of varied origin.
 The paper, boxes, metal, branches and wire that appear in his paintings and sculpture together with other more traditional artistic elements are the result a distinctive form of collecting inspired by the beauty of simplicity.
 This ongoing practice involves discovery, cherishment and reorganization, activity that brings an end to one life cycle of the materials and moves them on to another that lends a modern, compositional quality to his pieces.
 Infused with a creative, playful energy, materials from the artist’s world of everyday utility cast off their initial function and are reconstituted as colours and shapes in a conceptual order that places emphasis on the uniqueness of each object and their story, revealing an atemporal beauty.

-A Graphic Designer from the Rosario Advanced School of Design, Carlos Aguirre studied Fine Arts at the Universidad Nacional de Rosario.
+Carlos Aguirre (Santa Fe, 1981) is a Graphic Designer from the Rosario Advanced School of Design, he studied Fine Arts at the Universidad Nacional de Rosario.
 He trained with artists like Claudia del Río, Marcia Schvartz, Carlos Herrera and others.
 He has received several grants from the Fondo Nacional de las Artes and the Ministry of Culture for training and project development, and has been selected for various salons and competitions in Argentina and abroad.
 In 2017, he completed an art residency in Treviso, Italy.
 He has exhibited works in spaces and galleries in Rosario, Buenos Aires, Santa Fe and several Italian cities.

 Florencia Palacios at the exhibition Within There Is But One Abode